JazzieVee/JazzieVee/README.md

 - 👋 Hi, I’m @JazzieVee
 - 👀 I’m interested in everything that teaches me something new!!
-- 🌱 I’m currently learning Frontend Software Development and loving it!
+- 🌱 I’m currently learning Frontend Software Development and Home Gardening, and LOVING IT!
 - 💞️ I’m looking to eventually collaborate on one of the world's greatest projects!
-- 📫 How to reach me: oatman.estates.holdings@gmail.com or 678-439-6101
+- 📫 How to reach me: oatman.estates.holdings@gmail.com
 - 😄 Pronouns: She/Her/Goddess
 - ⚡ Fun fact: My natural nails are more than 1" long!